Aframomum angustifolium

-In Madagascar, it is known as longoza, due to its use as a source of energy during long hunting treks (lona "long hours", and hoza "to experience diificulties").
+Description

+Aframomum angustifolium is herbaceous and like other plants of this family, its erect "stems" consist of layered tubular leaf bases.
+The fruit is a berry containing many seeds surrounded by sugary-sweet and sour edible pulp.

+Etymology

 The species name, angustifolium, means "narrow-leaved" in Latin.

+Malagasy people know it as a source of energy during long hunting treks (hence from Malagasy lona "long hours", and hoza "to experience diificulties").

+Uses

-It is herbaceous and like other plants of this family, its erect "stems" consist of layered tubular leaf bases.
-The fruit is a berry containing many seeds surrounded by sugary-sweet and sour edible pulp.
-The crushed seeds are also used as a peppery spice.
+The plant's crushed seeds are used as a peppery spice.
 The leaves are also used as disposable receptacles for eating rice.